Foqion Postoli: Flower of Remembrance

-Plot

 The novel takes place in a commercial environment blanketed with Greek propaganda.
 Young Dhimitri, who works at Kristo's shop, loves Kristo's only daughter Olimbia.
 Olimbia loves him, despite his poverty.
 To improve his business Kristo hires Niko, a secretary from Greece.
 Niko insinuates himself with Kristo, engineering a marriage proposal.
 Although Olimbia protests that she loves Dhimitri, Kristo conspires with Niko to turn Dhimitri in to the Ottoman authorities as a nationalist sympathizer connected to insurgents.

 Dhimitri, warned by Olimbia, flees from Korçë to Monastir (where insurgents are stationed).
 In the middle of a wild winter night a pack of wolves attacks Dhimitri, killing his horse, and he barely escapes with the help of the insurgents.
 News reaches Korçë that Dhimitri is dead, and Olimbia despairs.
 Two years later Dhimitri is seen again in Korçë as commander of the movement to liberate Albania, foiling Niko's plans to steal Kriso's wealth by marrying Olimbia (with Kristo's blessing) and planning to open his own business.